arthurphung01/ECE-4318-Group-5-Projects/Project 3/README.md

-This is Group 5's submission for project 3.
+This is a repository of Group 5's code for Project 3.